escoffon/cf-scrubber/bin/README.txt

     -v, --verbosity=LEVEL            Set the logger level; this is one of the level constants defined by the Logger class (WARN, INFO, etc...).
 Defaults to WARN.
     -?
 Show help

+Utah State Park System:

+- ut_parks_list
+  List UT state parks
+    -A, --all                        If present, all parks are listed; otherwise only those with campgrounds are listed.
+    -t, --types=TYPES                Comma-separated list of types of campground to list.
+Lists all types if not given.
+    -D, --data-format=DATAFORMAT     The output format to use: raw, json, or name.
+    -o, --output-file=FILE           The file to use for the output.
+If not present, use STDOUT -l, --log-file=FILE              The file to use for the logger.
+If not present, use STDERR -v, --verbosity=LEVEL            Set the logger level; this is one of the level constants defined by the Logger class (WARN, INFO, etc...).
+Defaults to WARN.
+    -?
+Show help

 National Forest Service (USDA):

 - usda_nfs_campgrounds [options]